 - Ensure that there is ping between the future cluster members through the used interface for the cluster (i.e.: IP of eth0 in node1 and IP of eth0 in node2).

-- It is recomended to dedicate a interface for the cluster service.
+- It is recommended to dedicate a interface for the cluster service.

-- Cluster service uses multicast communication and vrrp packages, ensure that this kind of packages are allowed in your switches.
+- Cluster service uses multicast communication and VRRP packages in unicast mode, ensure that this kind of packages are allowed in your switches.

-- Once the cluster service is enabled the farms and Interfaces on the slave node will be deleted, only the cluster network interface and webgui network interface is going to be remained on the slave.
+- Once the cluster service is enabled the farms and Virtual Interfaces on the slave node will be deleted, and the configuration of node master will be replicated to slave.

 - Into the web gui interface, go to menu tab “Settings > Interfaces” and click on “Add virtual network interface” icon, enter a short name in the Name column (i.e.: cl) and add a new IP in the same range of the parent interface) and press “save virtual interface” icon.

-- Go to menu tab “Settings > Cluster”, and selecte the configured interface in the last point, field “Virtual IP for cluster, or create new virtual here” and press “Save VIP”–
+- Go to menu tab “Settings > Cluster”, and select the configured interface in the last point, field “Virtual IP for cluster, or create new virtual here” and press “Save VIP”–

 - Automatically the Local values hostname and eth?
 IP are going to be loaded. now configure the Remote hostname field and eth?
 IP of the second cluster node, take care the cluster service has to be configured in the same network interface in both nodes (i.e. eth0)